Training, Tradition and Philosophy

 Today’s Goju Ryu traces its roots back to the style called Naha-Te.
 This style, as well as many others, has spread out from Japan and is practiced all over the world.

-All Japanese martial arts begin with rei, a bow that greets the hall, one’s fellow praticitioners and one’s instructor.
+All Japanese martial arts begin with rei, a bow that greets the room, one’s fellow praticitioners and one’s instructor.
 This, as well as the discipline required during our sessions, helps develop polite, patient and calm individuals.
 We also perform certain short rituals before and after the sessions, and use some Japanese words and expressions as a natural part of our training.

 Our belts are coloured white, green, brown and black in accordance with Okinawan tradition.
 It normally takes at least five years of training before a black belt grading can be considered.